zjwilliams20/zdt/README.md

-# zdt
+# ztt
-ZachDecisionTransformer: Zach trying to figure out how transformers work with dummy examples
+ZachTrajectoryTransformer: Zach trying to figure out how transformers work with dummy examples